steltenpower/To-Love-Coding-IDEa/README.md

 Temporarily shape formulas (function calls, regular expressions, etc.) as icicle diagrams to show the structure.
 Replace parts by a variable by dragging it out and that part will automatically be assigned to that variable above the formula.
 You can also drag it (back) in.

-Text has many more options than just color, which probably can also help code readability.
+Text has many more options to distinguish things than just color, which probably can also help code readability; size, font, whatever, depending your focus of the moment.

+Having sensitive or big, or complex data (who doesn't nowadays) makes it harder to ask for help.
+Some things that could help when made crazy easy in some GUI:
+- Scramble data (keeps the structure, order and links, but removes the data)
+- Synthesize data (throw in an empty data structure, set a few parameters)
+- Sample (how much do you have, how much do you need, how should it be distributed)
+- Visualize some standard data structures, for example with [TableFilteringByDataViz](https://github.com/steltenpower/TableFilteringByDataViz)